Falsterbo 1 – 6 September 2022

 What the price includes: return flights to Copenhagen, five nights’ half board en-suite accommodation, all ground transport in Denmark and Sweden, bird checklist and guidance.

-What the price excludes: lunches, either shop-bought, in a café or picnic bought from the hotel; drinks with meals; personal spending.
+What the price excludes: lunches, either shop-bought, in a café or bought from Falsterbo Kursgård; drinks with meals; personal spending.
 Bear in mind that Sweden can be expensive - that's just the way it is.

-Flights: Ryanair scheduled flights from London Stansted to Copenhagen (TBC).
+Flights: Ryanair scheduled flights from London Stansted to Copenhagen.

-One group member in September 2020 was planning to fly with easyJet from Bristol and have a night in Copenhagen:
+Two in September 2024 are flying from Manchester to Copenhagen.
+One group member in September 2020 was planning to fly with easyJet from Bristol and have a night in Copenhagen.
+This kind of option is possible if it ties in with the main group.

 Deposit: £400